-- In a heavy saucepan, melt butter and heat over medium just until it becomes fragrant and starts to turn brown.
+- In a heavy saucepan, melt butter over medium heat just until it becomes fragrant and starts to turn brown.
+Or just melt it.
+You don't have to brown it.
 Turn off heat (or remove from heat if using an electric stove) and pour butter in a small cup set next to stove.

 - In the same saucepan, combine all of the dry ingredients.
-Turn heat back to medium and slowly add the milk, stirring constantly with a wire whisk or a wooden spoon.
+Turn heat back to medium and gradually whisk in the milk.
 Bring to a full boil over medium heat.
-Leave at boil, stirring constantly for about 2 minutes .
+Leave at a gentle boil, whisking or constantly for about 2 minutes .

-- Turn off the heat and add the melted browned butter and vanilla.
+- Turn off the heat and add the melted butter and vanilla.

 - Pour into a bowl or 3 individual bowls.
 Let cool for about 30 minutes at room temperature, then transfer to the refrigerator to chill.